SCHOOL INFO

 3 Student warned and parent notified by teacher.

 4 Teacher submits referral to administration and notifies parent.
 Attendance administration conferences with student.
-Student must fulfill obligations to recover the lost time through the progressive disciplinary process.
+Student issued 3-4 days of lunch-time paper pick-up.

 5 & 6 Teacher submits referral to administration.
 Attendance administration conferences with student and notifies parent/guardian.
 Saturday School issued to student.

 7 Teacher submits referral to administration.
 Attendance administration conferences with student and notifies parent/guardian.
-Student will be issued Saturday School.
-SART will be held.
-SART Contract signed.
+Student will be issued Saturday School and possible SARB reff.

 Overall tardies, to all periods, will be tracked through the attendance office.
-SARB referrals will be made regarding TARDIES in the following manner: 5 tardies will equal 1 truancy.
+The number of tardies will result in the following action:

 Truancy/Cut PolicyPDF button - click to print